Welcome to the 6th Hamburg Queer Cup!

 At the Check-In you register for the whole weekend and meet new friends while we have a glass of sparkling wine together.

-Your competition bag is filled with party and breakfast tickets that you can pre-order with your initial registration.
+Your competition bag is filled with party and breakfast tickets that you could pre-order with your initial registration.

 The competition takes place in Hamburg-Wilhelmsburg.
-The best way to get there is by S-Bahn.
+The best way to get there is by S-Bahn S-Bahn Stop (S3/S31) Wilhelmsburg).
 Parking is very limited.
 You’ll need a 1-EUR-coin for the lockers.

 It is important that you are at your lane on time.
 Please be nice to the judges and don’t stand in their way 🙂